 A leading indicator measuring a security's rate-of-change.
 The ongoing plot forms an oscillator that moves above and below 100.
-Bullish and bearish interpretations are found by looking for divergences, centerline crossovers and extreme readings.
+Bullish and bearish interpretations are found by looking for divergences, centerline crossovers, and extreme readings.

-- Morning Doji Star: A three day bullish reversal pattern that is very similar to the Morning Star.
+A three-day bullish reversal pattern that is very similar to the Morning Star.
 The first day is in a downtrend with a long black body.
 The next day opens lower with a Doji that has a small trading range.
 The last day closes above the midpoint of the first day.

-- Morning Star: A three day bullish reversal pattern consisting of three candlesticks - a long-bodied black candle extending the current downtrend, a short middle candle that gapped down on the open, and a long-bodied white candle that gapped up on the open and closed above the midpoint of the body of the first day.
+A three-day bullish reversal pattern consisting of three candlesticks - a long-bodied black candle extending the current downtrend, a short middle candle that gapped down on the open, and a long-bodied white (hollow) candle that gapped up on the open and closed above the midpoint of the body of the first day.

-- Moving Average (MA): An average of data for a certain number of time periods.
-It “moves” because for each calculation, we use the latest x number of time periods' data.
+An average of data for a certain number of time periods.
+It “moves” because, for each calculation, we use the latest x number of time periods' data.
 By definition, a moving average lags the market.
 An exponentially smoothed moving average (EMA) gives greater weight to the more recent data, in an attempt to reduce the lag.
 See ChartSchool article on Moving Averages.

 Multicollinearity is a statistical term for a problem that is common in technical analysis.
 That is, when one unknowingly uses the same type of information more than once.
 One needs to be careful and not utilize technical indicators that reveal the same type of information.
 See ChartSchool article on Multicollinearity.